makwaijun/personalwebpagev2/content/Poetry/Poetry1.md

 My silent companion, my guardian of reminiscence.

 Over azure skies, I fly through the dusk into an uncertain dawn.
-In gentle remembrance of the whispers of the past.
+In gentle remembrance of the whispers of the past, forlorn.

 ---

-*Commentary: Written in 2023, during business travel, during a reflection on what Poetry is/could be to me*
+*Commentary: Written in 2023, during business travel (red eye flight), during a reflection on what Poetry is/could be to me*